-The HDSL Line Driver supports communication between two DTE devices at distances to 5 miles (8 km) over 24-AWG (0.5-mm) twisted-pair wire.
+The QuikConnect HDSL Line Driver supports communication between two DTE devices at distances to 4 miles (6.4 km) over 24-AWG (0.5-mm) twisted-pair wire.
 Two things are essential:

 - 1. These units work in pairs.
-Both units at the end of the twisted-pair DSL span must be set for the same DTE rate. - 2.
-To function properly, the HDSL Line Driver needs one twisted pair of metallic wire.
+Both units at the end of the twisted pair must have the same 2-wire connection and DTE rate. - 2.
+To function properly, the QuikConnect HDSL Line Driver needs one twisted pair of metallic wire.
 This twisted pair must be unconditioned, dry, metallic wire, between 19 (0.9 mm) and 26 AWG (0.4 mm); the higher-number gauges will limit distance.
-Standard dial-up telephone circuits, or leased circuits that run through signal equalization equipment, or standard, flat modular telephone type cable are not acceptable.
+Standard dial-up telephone circuits, or leased circuits that run through signal equalization equipment, or standard, flat modular telephone type cable, are not acceptable.